 This reputation was surely an influencing factor when a young NASA astronaut took the first Hasselblad into space in 1962.
 This journey was the beginning of a long and mutually beneficial collaboration with the world’s largest space agency.

 In 1969, the Hasselblad space saga continued with Apollo 11 and the first images of man on the moon and of earth from the moon captured by Neil Armstrong and Edwin “Buzz” Aldrin Jr. with a Hasselblad 500EL/70.
 There are perhaps no images in the history of photography more famous and more influential than those taken with Hasselblads in space.
 And true to form, Victor and his engineers used the advances and product developments that arose from the space cameras to add groundbreaking features and functions to the cameras they sold here on earth.
 The world had been his development lab before, and now the lab got bigger still.

 The dream lives on

 In 1966, Victor Hasselblad sold the distribution company and retailer network “Hasselblad Fotografiska AB” to Kodak, ending their long-term partnership, but not the friendships upon which it was based.
 In 1976, Victor was ready to turn over the reigns of his company and chose the Swedish investment company, Säfveån AB, who bought Victor Hasselblad AB.

 And the story continues, in space as here on earth.
-Our development and evolution do not stop.
+Our development and evolution does not stop.
 We are constantly progressing, constantly perfecting the cameras that bear Victor’s name.
-And we are constantly striving to follow his example; to take the most useful aspects of modern technology, infuse them with traditional quality and craftsmanship, and produce cutting edge tools that will be just as reliable fifty years from now as they are innovative today.
+And we are constantly striving to follow his example – to take the most useful aspects of modern technology, infuse them with traditional quality and craftsmanship, and produce cutting edge tools that will be just as reliable fifty years from now as they are innovative today.